uF4No/solx-solc-benchs/README.md

   <img src="./solx-logo.png" width="200" alt="Solx vs Solc">
 </p>

-This repo allows developers to submit their own smart contracts to **benchmark and compare** how [`solx`](https://github.com/matter-labs/solx) performs against `solc` in terms of **output, performance, and compatibility**.
+This repo allows developers to **benchmark and compare** how [`solx`](https://github.com/matter-labs/solx) performs against `solc` in terms of **output, performance, and compatibility**.
+The repository contains a list of projects and a script to run the benchmarks against local projects that you might have.

----

-## 🚀 Purpose

-We want real-world usage data.
-By submitting your own contracts (or forks of existing ones), you help us:

-- Evaluate solx's compatibility with various existing contracts
-- Benchmark solx vs solc compilation output
-- Identify edge cases or gaps

 ---

 ## 📋 Requirements